Recovery and ResultsDr. John Q. Cook explains what to expect during the surgical recovery process of breast augmentation..

 RECOVERY AND RESULTS PHASE 1: From Surgery to First Postoperative Visit

 For the first few days after surgery, there are several things you can do to optimize the recovery process.
 You will be protected by a somewhat bulky dressing that is held in place with a gentle stretch bra.
-Is important that you keep the dressing intact and avoid the temptation to peek at the results, since it has been precisely fitted to your breasts.
+It is important that you keep the dressing intact and avoid the temptation to peek at the results since it has been precisely fitted to your breasts.

 We will prescribe a muscle relaxant medication, which decreases your need for narcotic pain medication.
 Always make sure that you have food in your stomach before you take a pain pill.
 It is very important that you get up and walk short distances — even immediately after surgery — since this decreases the risk of blood clots in your legs.